advious/Dream-Counting/README.md

 # Dream-Counting

-An introductory USACO Bronze-level problem about a mathematically gifted cow named Bessie who has insomnia.
+An introductory USACO Bronze-level problem about a mathematically gifted cow named Bessie with insomnia.

 ## Description: